DannyJanmaat/VSCodeCommandExporter/README.md

-# VS Code Command Extractor
+# VS Code Command Exporter

 A PowerShell script that automatically extracts all available commands from Visual Studio Code.